Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 Naturopathic medicine and Cancer Care - One of the primary strategies of naturopathic medicine is to strengthen the body’s own internal ability to heal itself.
 Naturopathic medicine supports the anti-tumor effects of conventional care and helps to keep the immune system, digestive tract, nerves and cardiovascular system strong throughout conventional treatments.
 Naturopathic medicine also works to reduce the side effects often associated with surgery, chemotherapy and radiation therapy.
 A healthier person makes for a healthier cancer patient.

 Hallie Armstrong has worked in a variety of clinical settings including two inner city clinics in Toronto, an integrative medicine clinic in Shelby Township, and a multidisplinary clinic in West Bloomfield.
 She believes it is vital to treat the whole person and is dedicated to providing patients with a team based approach to wellness.

-Hallie earned her bachelors degree from Michigan State and graduated as a naturopathic doctor from the Canadian Collage of Naturopathic Medicine in Toronto.
+Hallie earned her bachelors degree from Michigan State and graduated as a naturopathic doctor from the Canadian College of Naturopathic Medicine in Toronto.
 In her practice, she has worked with diverse populations to treat physical and mental health concerns.
-She specializes in women's health, pediatrics and naturopathic oncology.
+She specializes in women's health and pediatrics.

 Hallie regularly contributes articles to local newspapers and lectures on health topics such as menopause, detoxification, Attention Deficit Disorder and cancer prevention.

-For more information about our locations: Royal Oak, Troy, Rochester Hills, and Grosse Pointe; please call 248-964-9200.
+For more information, or to make an appointment at one of our locations: Royal Oak, Troy, Rochester Hills, Grosse Pointe or West Bloomfield please call 248-964-9200.